Garden Decking Cost 2024: How Much Does Decking Cost?

 The typical cost of garden decking is around £1,200 to £1,800 for up to two day’s work.
 This price will vary depending on the materials you choose, the size of the decking, your location as well as the duration of the job.

-The main material you need is garden decking, which is available in different variations.
-The most popular materials include pre-treated softwood, which is the least expensive with installation costs up to £1,000 for decking covering 15m².
+The main material you need is garden decking, available in different variations.
+Understanding the costs of various garden decking materials is crucial for budgeting your project effectively.
+The most popular materials include pre-treated softwood, which is the least expensive, with installation costs up to £1,000 for decking covering 15m².

 What about a more durable decking?

-For something more durable, you may want to opt for hardwood which could cost up to £2,000 for professional handy work.
+For something more durable, you may opt for hardwood, which could cost up to £2,000 for professional handy work.

 Another popular material is composite WPC decking which usually costs around £1,600 for 15 square metres.

-Other elements you need to consider include weed proof membrane which usually costs around £10 for a 20 square meter roll.
+Other elements you need to consider include a weed-proof membrane, which usually costs around £10 for a 20 square meter roll.
 To avoid further rotting, a professional will use wood oil or a decking preservative treatment which could add on around £25 or more to your bill.

 You will also need to account for labour costs, which will depend on the time spent on the job as well as the materials used, as some are easier to install than others.
 However, typical labour costs are priced at £120 to £200 per day.